 From the entrance, walk for 5-10 minutes to get to Silungan where you will be given a short orientation.
 This is also the area where you will be given a helmet.
 There are water refilling stations near this area.
 You can request for bottled water from them in case you forgot to bring one.
-Restrooms are located near this area.
+The restrooms are located near this area.

 Each group visiting Masungi is assigned a park ranger.
 They are called park rangers and not guides because aside from assisting visitors, they are also responsible for protecting and preserving the area.
-Before the start of the trail, James gave us a short introduction about the area.
+Before the start of the trail, James gave us a short introduction to the area.
 He also told us to avoid touching a particular part of the bamboo plant.

 The trail starts with Lagusan ni Ric, a cave-like passageway.
 It was named after Ric, the engineer who designed the rope courses.
 Along the way, James also shared geologic facts like the different types of sinkholes and how these were formed.